Jamee language

-The Jamee language (Jamee: Bahaso Jamu, Bahsa/Basa Jamèë, lit. 'language of the guests'), also known as the Aneuk Jamee language, is a dialect of the Minangkabau language that is predominantly spoken by the Aneuk Jamee people in Aceh, Indonesia, who are descendants of Minangkabau migrants who began migrating from present-day West Sumatra to Aceh in the 17th century, which over time have gradually assimilated into Acehnese society and culture.
+The Jamee language (Jamee: Bahaso Jamu, Bahsa/Basa Jamèe, lit. 'language of the guests'), also known as the Aneuk Jamee language (Bahsa/Basa Aneuk Jamèe /ace/), is a dialect of the Minangkabau language that is predominantly spoken by the Aneuk Jamee people in Aceh, Indonesia, who are descendants of Minangkabau migrants who began migrating from present-day West Sumatra to Aceh in the 17th century, which over time have gradually assimilated into Acehnese society and culture.
 The Jamee language is primarily spoken along the southern and western coasts of Aceh, particularly in the coastal areas of South Aceh, Southwest Aceh, West Aceh, and Aceh Singkil Regency.
 Additionally, it is also spoken by Aneuk Jamee migrants in Simeulue and the nearby islands, following the migration of these communities from mainland Aceh to the island.

 Today, most Aneuk Jamee people, particularly those residing in Acehnese-dominated areas like West Aceh Regency, are either bilingual or trilingual.
 In addition to their native tongue, they also commonly use Acehnese in their daily lives, alongside Indonesian.
 In contrast, in regions with a higher concentration of Aneuk Jamee populations, such as specific districts in South Aceh and Southwest Aceh Regencies, the Aneuk Jamee language is more widely used and remains an integral part of daily communication.
 The Jamee language has differed significantly from standard Minangkabau still spoken in West Sumatra, such as in Bukittinggi, in terms of phonology, lexicon, and morphology.
 Although Jamee is generally still considered a dialect of Minangkabau, it is no longer entirely the same language.
 Assimilation with local languages, such as Acehnese, has made the Jamee language diverged significantly from standard Minangkabau.